jamesturner-dev/website/README.md

 - [TailwindCSS](https://tailwindcss.com/)
 - [HeadlessUI](https://headlessui.dev/)

-I've decided to make it open source so that others can learn from it, people can see what I think a logical stucture looks like, etc.
+I've decided to make it open source so maybe others can get value from it, can see what I think a logical stucture looks like, etc.

 ![screenshot](screenshot.webp)